University of Southern Indiana Gender Studies Program presents

 We encourage instructors to have their students present research, artwork, posters and other original work in accessible, online formats that include video presentations, poster displays and online exhibits.
 We also welcome and strongly encourage individual student submissions!

-Due Date: TBA
+Due Date: September 30

 The symposium will be asynchronous and available for the University community to view, engage with and comment on during the week of November 9-13.